-There are now TWO Trapping Activity Reports to be filed annually, one for trapping furbearers during the regular trapping seasons and one for trapping furbearers for animal damage control outside of the regular seasons To avoid confusion, the reports are now together in one file and are due at the same time.
+It is critical that you submit the top portion of the form (page 1) whether you trapped or not so we can credit your response and ensure that you are in compliance with the 2018 regulation.
+In addition, the Trapper Report Form now includes TWO Trapping Activity Reports to be filed annually, one for trapping furbearers during the regular trapping seasons and one for trapping furbearers for animal damage control outside of the regular seasons

-- Regular Season Trapping Report – Use for reporting trapping activity during the regular trapping seasons that run from the last Saturday in October 2019 through March 31, 2020.
-Regular Season Reports are due on or before APRIL 30 2020.
+Page 2: Trapping Activity Report for In-Season Trapping – Use for reporting trapping activity during the regular trapping seasons that run from the last Saturday in October 2022 through March 31, 2023.

-- Out-Of-Season Trapping for Animal Damage Control Report – Use for reporting furbearers trapped outside of their regular season for animal damage control (April 1, 2019 – October 25, 2019).
-If you trapped only during the regular trapping seasons, you do not need to file an out-of-season report.
-Out-of-Season Reports for Trapping for Animal Damage Control are also due on or before APRIL 30, 2020.
+Page 3: Trapping Activity Report for Out-Of-Season Animal Damage Control – Use for reporting furbearers trapped outside of their regular season for animal damage control (April 1, 2022 – October 22, 2022).
+If you trapped only during the regular trapping seasons, you do not need to fill out an out-of-season activity report.

 Please mail reports to: